stressosaurus/a-statistical-model-of-word-rank-evolution/README.md

 bash rank-change-precompute.py
 ```

-* *Step 2:* Run and follow the code in the Jupyter Notebook shown below.
+* Run and follow the code in the Jupyter Notebook shown below.

 ```
 jupyter notebook MAIN-1.ipynb